Katya Heldwein, PhD, Principal Investigator

 Claire graduated from Boston University with a Bachelor’s degree in Biomedical Engineering and worked in pharmaceutical industry before starting her graduate studies.
 Her project deals with a trio of HSV-1 proteins that are necessary for the cytoplasmic budding of capsids yet mysteriously spend much of their time in the nucleus.

-Jared graduated from Texas A&M University where he majored in Genetics and Biochemistry.
-His thesis project focuses on structural studies of tegument proteins involved in intracellular capsid trafficking of alphaherpesviruses.
+Jared graduated from Texas A&M University where he majored in Genetics and Biochemistry and has recently defended his thesis in the Molecular Microbiology Program here at Tufts.
+His project remains focused on structural studies of tegument proteins involved in intracellular capsid trafficking of alphaherpesviruses.

 Henry Rogalin, PhD Student, Biochemistry Program